 • Financial aspects of chair and room renting.

 Our free expert guide to the NMW and NLW is available to Members only.
 It includes detailed information about how the NMW and NLW impact the hair, beauty and barbering industry.

 As an NHBF Member you will also be entitled to free support and assistance if you are selected for an HMRC investigation.
-This includes £50,000 cover (with £250 excess) to pay any accountancy or legal fees incurred during an investigation.

 “Small cash-generating businesses who fail to keep adequate records or fail to pay their taxes, whether deliberately or inadvertently, are always at risk of being on the wrong end of a compliance visit from HMRC,” says Brian Palmer, a tax policy adviser at AAT (the Association of Accounting Technicians).

 “Investing in a qualified accountant can bring peace of mind and leave you free to do the ‘day job’ of running your salon.
 This may feel like an unnecessary cost, particularly if you are just starting out and cash is tight.
 But using a reputable bookkeeper, accounting technician or accountant from day one can save you thousands of pounds in the long run as well as providing peace of mind.”

 What’s the difference between a chartered or certified accountant, an accounting technician and a bookkeeper?